Pigment Types

 In some patterns, the switch from one pigment to the other happens in single hairs during hair growth.
 This leads to hair banding (common in agouti) or hair tipping (common in sable).

-Noteworthy: In many breeds, we find many purely descriptive terms that can get quite odd or imaginative like phantom (Poodle term for tan points) or dapple (Dachshund term for merle).
+Noteworthy: Many breeds use “breed terms” for different patterns that can get quite odd or imaginative, like phantom (Poodle term for tan points) or dapple (Dachshund term for merle).

 These breed-specific terms for coat colors can be a little puzzling for beginners.
 Please remember that traditional names for some colors are rarely based on coat color genetics.